-After an hour and a half of guns, jets and beautiful women on tropical beaches, we emerged, blinded by the cold, bright light of a February afternoon.
+After an hour and a half of guns, jets and beautiful women on tropical beaches, we emerged, blinded by the cold, crisp light of a February afternoon.
 We cruised over to the library, which was guarded by a knot of kids.
 The whole gang.

 The library was a magnificent, old American Gothic structure.
 Three stories of brick, exposed in places by intention, faced in others with red sandstone of intricate detail.
 Absurdly eclectic, it was completed by incongruous marble columns at the head of the front steps.
 The walls were inset with palladium windows, and it was capped by a tower, offset, and filled with a thousand screeching starlings.